Whig Street

 Eating + Drinking:

-Mom & Pops for burgers + sunset on the beach (it’s a bit of a drive, but worth it).
+Every summer we try to make it to Mom & Pops at least once.
+We always grab them to go and head down to Hardings beach for sunset (it’s a bit of a drive, but worth it).

-Hangar B for breakfast—grab a coffee and potato donut while you watch the planes take off.
+Red Cottage or Sesuit Harbor are our easy, reliable breakfast options but Hangar B is our favorite— Its a drive and can have long waits, but grab a coffee and potato donut while you watch the planes take off.

 Hikes: